 Leasehold is an interest in land or property whereby the leaseholder does not actually own the land but is granted the right of exclusive possession and use of the property.
 A lease is not just a contractual agreement; it is also a registrable legal interest against the freehold title document.
 Once registered, the lease becomes a lien upon the title deed which serves as notice to anyone who attempts to purchase the underlying land that the lease exists and that by purchasing the land they would be subject to the lease.

 The maximum lease period currently permitted under Thai law is 30 years.
-Most developers allow for lease extensions to be put in the contract for 30+30+30 years.
-As a legal interest, it also means that the lease can be bought, sold and transferred.
+Most developers allow for lease extensions to be put in the contract for 90 years (30+30+30).
+As a legal interest in Thailand property, it also means that the lease can be bought, sold and transferred.
 Make sure that your contract has a succession clause.
 Your leasehold contract should also include an option to transfer to freehold should Thai laws change in the future to allow foreigners to own land directly.

 Leasehold with a Share of Freehold